james-stevens/powerdns-webui/README.md

 which allows you to browse and edit DNS data held in a PowerDNS Database using only the PowerDNS RestAPI.
 You can clone the project, if you want, but this is the only file you need in order to add a complete WebUI to your PowerDNS Server.

-IDN<->Punycode conversion is done by a very slightly modified version of the [module by Mathias Bynens](https://github.com/mathiasbynens/punycode.js) whic has been appended to the `index.html` file.
+Punycode to IDN decoding & encoding is done by a very slightly modified version of the [module by Mathias Bynens](https://github.com/mathiasbynens/punycode.js) whic has been appended to the `index.html` file.